RohithOfRivia/Crime-in-LA/README.md

  **Findings**

 - Based on the created visualizations and analysis, it is clear that some types of crime have a very clear area where incidents keep being reported.
 For example, sex trafficking and many related crimes are focused primarily near the Vermont Knolls area.
+There were a total of 257 crimes reported from Jan 2020 to Aug 2022.
-Most of these incidents have not yet resulted in an arrest of the offender.
+- Most of these incidents have not yet resulted in an arrest of the offender.
 Interestingly, 80% of all crimes have not yet resulted in an arrest.

 - Top 3 common crimes are vehicle theft, simple assault, and burglary from vehicle.
 Simple assault has a much higher concentration around the Downtown area.
 The other two are much more spread out throughout the city.